digipres/publications/ipres/ipres-2013/papers/digital-preservation-of-epidemic-resources-coupling-metadata-and.md

   such as its authors, is preserved and can be searched even in the absence of the data itself.
 creators:
-- D. Ferreira, João
+- João D. Ferreira
-- Pesquita, Cátia
+- Cátia Pesquita
-- M. Couto, Francisco
+- Francisco M. Couto
-- J. Silva, Mário
+- Mário J. Silva
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:378034/download
 grand_parent: iPRES